Discontinuous Piecewise Polynomial Neural Networks: Introduction

-Neural networks and their application to deep learning have become a focus of research due to the success of the algorithms on several types of problems \citep{Mnih2015,Bengio2009,Hinton2006}.
-The goal of this work is to create a multi-layer artificial neural network using piecewise discontinuous polynomial functions.
-The motivation for this work comes from a search for a network that is: (1) easier to analyze than a network based on hyperbolic tangent type activation functions (2); higher order than the rectified linear network; (3) that takes advantage of high order discontinuous polynomial approaches which have had great success in the computational physics community \citep{Hesthaven2007}.
-The algorithm starts with a simple technique for approximating functions, using piecewise discontinuous polynomials.
-Typically, discontinuous functions are avoided in artificial neural networks because gradient descent derivatives are not defined at the discontinuities.
-However, it is shown that the discontinuities act to break up the network into a series of sub networks.
-Gradient descent can be applied to each of these sub networks separately and good results can be achieved.
-Note that at least one discontinuity should be used to remain a universal approximator as described by \cite{Leshno1993}.
-The discontinuous network tends to produce over fitted results in many problems.
-Overfitting can be reduced using the dropout regularization technique described by \cite{Hinton2012,Srivastava2014}.
-In addition, a parameter free weight update method as described by \cite{Schaul2012} is used.
-Lagrange polynomials are used to describe the piecewise polynomial functions and, as such, the weights of the polynomial are the actual value of the polynomial at specific locations.
 In this paper, the link is the important computational element, but this approach can just as well be applied to the unit.
 Piecewise polynomial approaches have been investigated in the CMAC architecture \citep{Lane1992} and more recently the rectified linear unit \citep{Nair2010}, has become a popular activation function which is piecewise linear .
-High order neural network using higher order weighting terms are described by several authors including \cite{Giles1987,Shin1992,Elm2004,Foresti2004,Fallahnezhad2011} and functional link artificial neural networks (FLANN) by \cite{Pao1989,Patra2002,Purwar2007}, which is the approach used in this paper.
-Discontinuous neural networks have been discussed in many articles, especially with respect to recurrent neural network including \cite{Forti2003,Liu2010,Gavalda1999} focused on convergence state estimation and stability and by \cite{Zhang2002} where a unique recurrent high order algorithm is derived for financial modeling, but where additional free parameters (weights) are added to the unit and a few simulations are performed with piecewise high order elements.
+High order neural network using higher order weighting terms are described by several authors including \citep{Giles1987,Shin1992,Elm2004,Foresti2004,Fallahnezhad2011} and functional link artificial neural networks (FLANN) by \citep{Pao1989,Patra2002,Purwar2007}, which is the approach used in this paper.
+Discontinuous neural networks have been discussed in many articles, especially with respect to recurrent neural network including \citep{Forti2003,Liu2010,Gavalda1999} focused on convergence state estimation and stability and by \citep{Zhang2002} where a unique recurrent high order algorithm is derived for financial modeling, but where additional free parameters (weights) are added to the unit and a few simulations are performed with piecewise high order elements.
 There is very little work on multi-layer high order discontinuous polynomial networks.
-In this paper the algorithm is tested by performing simple curve fitting through the sine wave using a single link, and then classification with the Pima Indians data set and the MNIST data set.
+In this paper the algorithm is tested by performing simple curve fitting through the sine wave using a single link, and then classification with the MAGIC gamma ray detection data set and the MNIST data set.
 The MNIST test is performed using multiple autoencoders.
-The unique contribution of this paper is the application and development of novel algorithm, using discontinuous piecewise polynomial approximation, in a multi-layer neural network as well as the demonstration of it use with dropout \citep{Hinton2002} and the parameter free weight update described by \cite{Schaul2012}.
+The unique contribution of this paper is the application and development of novel algorithm, using discontinuous piecewise polynomial approximation, in a multi-layer neural network as well as the use of the parameter free weight update described by \citep{Schaul2012}.
 The algorithm opens the possibility of using a variety of complicated, discontinuous elements in an artificial neural network using back propagation.